editor-rs/vscode-rust/doc/main.md

 * [Legacy Mode](legacy_mode/main.md)
 * [Rust Language Server Mode](rls_mode/main.md)

+The first mode is called *Legacy* because this mode does its best, but the second one is better.
+The second one is recommended and at some point the first one will be removed.

+But Legacy Mode should work just fine and if it doesn't, open an issue.

 Each mode is described in detail on its own page.

 Furthermore, the extension provides: